sonata-nfv/tng-devops/v5.0/README.md

-## Experimental deployment of sonata v4.0 in kubernetes
+## Experimental deployment of sonata v5.0 in kubernetes

-To install the SP, you should have a kubernetes cluster already configured and your kubectl pointing to it.
+To install the SP, you should have a kubernetes cluster already configured and your kubectl pointing to it and also metallb.

 Run the command:
 ```bash